ksylor/clarity-workshop-exercises/exercise-2/README.md

 6. Run `cat .git/refs/heads/new-branch-name` and then `cat .git/refs/heads/master` to confirm that indeed, each branch now has a different commmit at it's tip.

+**Pro tip:** You can both create _and_ checkout a branch at the same time using the command `git checkout -b new-branch-name`.
+Isn't it awesome that git is so consistent in its command names?
+So intuitive, right? `</sarcasm>`

 _Bonus extra work:_ Run the command `git branch` with no arguments to see what it outputs.
 How do you think this command works under the hood?